MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

     1. On your client computer, open PowerPoint and create a new **.pptx** file, making sure to leave the file unlabeled.

-    1. Open Outlook, or restart Outlook to pull the updated settings.
+    1. Open or restart Outlook to pull the updated settings.

     1. Attach your unlabeled PowerPoint file to a new Outlook message.